Part 2Rules for being an ATB

 You must be a ‘fit and proper’ person to run the ATB.

-When deciding if you’re a ‘fit and proper’ person, the Driving Standards Agency will look at if you have:
+When deciding if you’re a ‘fit and proper’ person, DVSA will look at if you have:

 - had any convictions in the last 4 years

 As an ATB you must provide compulsory basic training (CBT).
 Any CBT and direct access scheme (DAS) courses you provide must meet the legal requirements.

 The CBT syllabus and guidance notes gives full details on what must be provided.

 An instructor is only allowed to supervise up to 2 trainees during on-road tuition.

 Your instructors must be in radio contact with all trainees